unrealwork/atsd-use-cases/Chart_of_the_Day/CDC_TOP25/README.md

 Learning about your favorite city's local health has never been easier.
-With help from [data](https://github.com/axibase/open-data-catalog/blob/master/datasets/dxpw-cm5u.md) released by [The Centers for Disease Control and Prevention](https://www.cdc.gov/) (CDC) plus visualization and querying tools from [Axibase](https://axibase.com), spotting your city's place in the rankings isn't just for your health, but vital to informing your company's next health-related venture or enhancing your staff's already existing knowledge of such valuable public data.
+With help from [data](https://github.com/axibase/open-data-catalog/blob/master/datasets/dxpw-cm5u.md) released by [The Centers for Disease Control and Prevention](https://www.cdc.gov/) (CDC) plus visualization and querying tools in [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/), spotting your city's place in the rankings isn't just for your health, but vital to informing your company's next health-related venture or enhancing your staff's already existing knowledge of such valuable public data.